santosmarco/coinlib/README.md

 # Installation
 This module is specific to **Python 3**.
 Download it first [here](https://www.python.org/downloads/).
 The following installation instructions use the `pip install` command.
 If you are unfamiliar with it, check out [this tutorial](https://automatetheboringstuff.com/appendixa/).
 ## Windows
-On terminal, type `pip install coinlib`
+On Terminal, type `pip install coinlib`
 ## MacOS / Linux
 On Terminal, type `sudo pip3 install coinlib`